Hogmanay: "Auld Lang Syne"

 The Hogmanay custom of singing "Auld Lang Syne" has become common in many countries.
 "Auld Lang Syne" is a Scots poem by Robert Burns, based on traditional and other earlier sources.
-It is now common to sing this in a circle of linked arms that are crossed over one another as the clock strikes midnight for New Year's Day, though it is only intended that participants link arms at the beginning of the final verse, before rushing in to the centre as a group.
+It is common to sing this in a circle of linked arms crossed over one another as the clock strikes midnight for New Year's Day.
+However, it is only intended that participants link arms at the beginning of the final verse before rushing into the centre as a group.

 In the media

-Between 1957 and 1968, a New Year's Eve television programme, The White Heather Club, was presented to herald in the Hogmanay celebrations.
+Between 1957 and 1968, a New Year's Eve television programme, The White Heather Club, was presented to herald the Hogmanay celebrations.

-The show was presented by Andy Stewart, who always began by singing "Come in, come in, it's nice to see you...."
+The show was presented by Andy Stewart, who always began by singing, "Come in, come in, it's nice to see you...."
 The show always ended with Stewart and the cast singing, "Haste ye Back":

 The performers were Jimmy Shand and band, Ian Powrie and his band, Scottish country dancers: Dixie Ingram and the Dixie Ingram Dancers, Joe Gordon Folk Four, James Urquhart, Ann & Laura Brand, Moira Anderson & Kenneth McKellar.
 All the male dancers and Andy Stewart wore kilts, and the female dancers wore long white dresses with tartan sashes.

 Following the demise of the White Heather Club, Andy Stewart continued to feature regularly in TV Hogmanay shows until his retirement.
 His last appearance was in 1992.

-In the 1980s comedian Andy Cameron presented the Hogmanay Show (on STV in 1983 and 1984 and from 1985 to 1990 on BBC Scotland) while Peter Morrison presented the show A Highland Hogmanay on STV/Grampian, axed in 1993.
+In the 1980s, comedian Andy Cameron presented the Hogmanay Show (on STV in 1983 and 1984 and from 1985 to 1990 on BBC Scotland) while Peter Morrison presented the show A Highland Hogmanay on STV/Grampian, axed in 1993.

 For many years, a staple of New Year's Eve television programming in Scotland was the comedy sketch show Scotch and Wry, featuring the comedian Rikki Fulton, which invariably included a hilarious monologue from him as the gloomy Reverend I.M.
 Jolly.

 Since 1993, the programmes that have been mainstays on BBC Scotland on Hogmanay have been Hogmanay Live and Jonathan Watson's football-themed sketch comedy show, Only an Excuse?.

 Presbyterian influence

 The 1693 Scotch Presbyterian Eloquence contained one of the first mentions of the holiday in official church records.
 Hogmanay was treated with general disapproval.
-Still, in Scotland Hogmanay and New Year's Day are as important as Christmas Eve and Christmas Day.
+Still, in Scotland, Hogmanay and New Year's Day are as important as Christmas Eve and Christmas Day.

 Although Christmas Day held its normal religious nature in Scotland amongst its Catholic and Episcopalian communities, the Presbyterian national church, the Church of Scotland, discouraged the celebration of Christmas for nearly 400 years; it only became a public holiday in Scotland in 1958.
-Conversely, 1 and 2 January are public holidays and Hogmanay still is associated with as much celebration as Christmas in Scotland.
+Conversely, 1 and 2 January are public holidays, and Hogmanay is still associated with as much celebration as Christmas in Scotland.